 I'm the new guy.

-So I don't know any of these guys, none of them know me.
+So I don't know any of these guys.

-And you know, I still to be honest with you, I can't even remember most of their names.
+And, you know, I still, to be honest with you, I can't even remember most of their names.

-Like I don't know who that is.
+Like, I don't know who that is.

 How long prior to you getting there was the platoon leader killed in a very similar situation you're about to describe?

-He's he's he's doing well these days.
+He's doing well these days.

 So motorcycles are coming at your platoon.